Elnatanv/marqueee/README.md

 ```

 OR to use it as vanilla js:

-To use the Marquee Slider Library, you need to include the JavaScript file in your project.
+You need to include the JavaScript file in your project.
 You can download it from [here](example.com/marquee-slider.js) and include it in your HTML file like this:

 ```
 <script src="marquee-slider.js"></script>